abraham-debugs/super-mart/ML_RECOMMENDATIONS_GUIDE.md

 ## Overview

-Your super-mart shop now features a comprehensive **ML-powered recommendation engine** that provides personalized product suggestions based on user behavior and activity.
+Your MDMart shop now features a comprehensive **ML-powered recommendation engine** that provides personalized product suggestions based on user behavior and activity.

 ## 🎯 Features Implemented